Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

 There are other kinds of staking in DeFi that do not involve securing a blockchain network but can be legitimately called crypto staking.
 From a user's point of view, the actions are the same: users deposit or lock their tokens in a smart contract, and then they receive rewards.

 Crypto tokens are a mechanism for driving cooperation, like a carrot dangled in front of a horse.
-Providing rewards for users to lock up their tokens instead of trading them for stablecoins or other crypto is an incentive to protect a token's price from insta-dumping, which helps the protocol financially sustain a runway for development.
+Providing protocol rewards for users to lock up their tokens instead of trading them for stablecoins or other crypto is an incentive for cooperation, which helps protocols sustain their runway for development.

-This form of staking isn't lending, because the protocol isn't using these tokens while they are locked up.
-It also counts as staking since users are "taking a stake" in a protocol with a show of support that removes a protocol's native tokens from the market and exposes the user to price fluctuations.
+This form of staking isn't lending, because the protocol isn't using these tokens while they are locked.
+It also counts as staking since users are "taking a stake" in a protocol with a show of support that removes a protocol's native tokens from the market while at the same time exposing users' locked positions to the market.

 How Staking Tokens Helps Crypto Grow

 As mentioned before, staking tokens can help a blockchain network function efficiently.
-Proof-of-stake blockchain networks like Solana have the potential to onboard millions of users without placing a burden on society through energy consumption, and this can lead to better growth potential for the industry.
+Proof-of-stake blockchain networks like Solana have the potential to onboard millions of users without placing a burden on society through energy consumption, and this can lead to more sustainable growth potential for the industry.

 Staking helps a network process transactions securely, and it can also have added benefits to the growth of protocols built on a blockchain.
 There are a few ways users can stake their tokens with protocols at the Layer 1 and application level, and each of these options help align users with protocol growth through staking.

 At this point in the development of blockchain technology and staking, each token staked is a kind of vote for the future of a protocol.
-Each vote is returned with rewards, and the growth of users' balances should rise in kind with the growth of the protocols they support.
+Each vote can be returned with rewards, and the growth of the industry works hand-in-hand with the cooperation of users participating in DeFi and Web3

 Keep in Touch